-UTP means Unshielded Twised Pair.
+UTP means Unshielded Twisted Pair.
 These cables are without a shield around the wires or the wire pairs.
-UTP cables are sometimes used for patch cables in home or office environments.
-But they are never used in industrial or noisy environments, because they are vulnerable to noise.
+UTP cables are sometimes used for patch cables in-home or office environments.
+But they are never used in industrial or noisy environments because they are vulnerable to noise.
 Even though the wires are twisted, the signals are still vulnerable to in environments with a lot of electrical interference.

-Besides the shield, foil is also used in twisted pair cables.
-Foil or FTP (Foiled Twisted Pair) is a layer of metal foiled around either all the wires, all the pairs of wires or both.
+Besides the shield, the foil is also used in twisted pair cables.
+Foil or FTP (Foiled Twisted Pair) is a layer of metal foiled around either all the wires, all the pairs of wires, or both.

 All these types of twisted pair cables are available with different specifications.
-The cables are available with standed wires or solid core wires.
-Standed wires are flexible wires.
-This is because the wires are divided in many smaller wires.
-On the other hand solid core wires are solid wires and are not very flexible.
+The cables are available with stranded wires our solid-core wires.
+Stranded wires are flexible wires.
+This is because the wires are divided into many smaller wires.
+On the other hand, solid core wires are solid wires and are not very flexible.
 Solid core wires are usually used in fixed installation.

-Twisted pair cable comes with different wire thickness.
+Twisted pair cable comes with different wire thicknesses.
 The usual ones are 22 and 24 AWG.
-If you are going to make longer Ethernet cables you should use twisted pair cables with the highest AWG number.
+If you are going to make longer Ethernet cables you should use twisted-pair cables with the highest AWG number.
 As the cables get longer, so does the resistance.
 If you use thicker wires the resistance will be lower.
 Remember, the higher the resistance, the slower your network connection will be.

 Ethernet cable categories – Cat cables

 The cables used for making Ethernet cables are divided into categories.
-Each category is defined by the available bandwith and used for different purposes.
-For example category 3 or cat3 cables are used for telephone connections.
+Each category is defined by the available bandwidth and used for different purposes.
+For example, category 3 or cat3 cables are used for telephone connections.
 All the cable categories for twisted pair cables are defined in ISO 11801.

 The Ethernet cables this guide aims for are the ones using RJ45 connectors in the ends.
 They are the ones you can make by yourself.
 For that, you will be using one of the following cable categories.